Stranger6667/jsonschema-rs/README.md

 See more usage examples in the [documentation](https://docs.rs/jsonschema).

-> ⚠️ **Upgrading from pre-0.20.0?** Check our [Migration Guide](https://github.com/Stranger6667/jsonschema-rs/blob/master/MIGRATION.md) for key changes.
+> ⚠️ **Upgrading from older versions?** Check our [Migration Guide](https://github.com/Stranger6667/jsonschema-rs/blob/master/MIGRATION.md) for key changes.

 ## Highlights